romilly/pi-towers-workshop/manuscript/Chapter6A.md

 - Log the water level in a tank, a pond or river
 - Take pictures of wildlife in your garden and send them to your computer
 - Control a mobile robot
-- sned secret messages from one room to another
+- send secret messages from one room to another

 In this chapter you'll see how easy it is to connect micro:bits together controlling the build-in radio from micro:python.

+## Fun with Fireflies

+I found a great demo of the micro:bit's radio capabilities in the MicroPython documentation.

+It's called Fireflies and you can find the code online.

+It works best with a *lot* of micro:bits.
+If you are using this workbook as part of a workshop with lots of micro:bits, and lots of people you can create your own group of Fireflies.

+The code works with just two micro:bits, but the more you have the more spectacular it looks.

+You can see a video with lots of simulated Fireflies here.

 ## Hello radio world

+Fireflies are fun but radio can be really useful.
+Here's what you need to know if you want to use radio to send information from one micro:bit to another.

-You'll need two micor:bits for this experiment.
-Micor:bit one will act as a transmitter; micorbit two will wait for a message from the transmitter and display a Smiley face before it shows the message on the scrolling display.
+You'll need two micro:bits for this experiment.
+Micro:bit one will act as a transmitter; micro:bit two will wait for a message from the transmitter and display a Happy face and then show the message on the scrolling display.

 The code for micro:bit one is pretty straightforward.
 It turns the radio on and then loops forever, waiting for you to press button one.